 There are a lot of ways to go about setting up a kids’ book club.
-Our super-organizer, Janna, asked with the local children’s librarian if she would run the club with a little assistance from Janna.
+Our super-organizer, Janna, asked the local children’s librarian if she would run the club with a little assistance from Janna.

 This was a really nice way to have a homeschool book club because we were able to use a room at the library and it felt more like a “real class” with Melanie, our librarian, in the lead.
-It could have been done just as easily at home or in some other common space with a parent as facilitator, but since I am so involved in everything my kids do, it is nice to have them learn from someone else.
+It could have been done just as easily at home or in some other common space with a parent as a facilitator, but since I am so involved in everything my kids do, it is nice to have them learn from someone else.

 - Choose meeting times and dates.
-We met every other week for three or four months with a one hour meeting time.
+We met every other week for three or four months with a one-hour meeting time.
 I could see meeting once a month for nine months.
 Pick the maximum number of kids allowed and age group.
 We capped our book club at 15 kids to keep it manageable.
-Choose the age-range for the book club.
+Choose the age range for the book club.
 As homeschoolers we tend to go with a wide range of ages.
 Our book club had 5-11 year-olds.